 What are the signs of seat belt syndrome?

-The signs of this condition that ER doctors and medical personnel look for are safety belt marks such as abrasions and/or bruises on the person’s skin.
+The signs of seat belt syndrome that ER doctors and medical personnel look for are seat belt marks such as abrasions and/or bruises on the person’s skin.
 They typically appear horizontally across the abdominal or waist area and at a 45-degree angle from hip to opposite shoulder, crossing the over the sternum area.

 How often is this condition accompanied by injuries?